Ep250: Stephen Kalayjian – The Key to Success in Trading Is to Have Discipline

 No. 1 goal for the next 12 months

-Stephen’s number one goal for the next 12 months is to inspire people to learn the right way with Ticker Tocker.
-His goal is to help people change their lives.
+Stephen’s number one goal for the next 12 months is to inspire and teach traders the right way through Ticker Tocker.
+His goal is to help people change their lives by making trading knowledge accessible and practical.

 Connect with Stephen Kalayjian